remote-rights/remote-rights.github.io/collections/_people-places/with-the-police.md

   **Related Resources:**

-  You can also find a list of the complaints commissions and investigative bodies by province in the under [Police Complaints Commissions & Investigative Bodies by Province & Territory](/resources#4-police-complaints-commissions-and-investigative-bodies-by-province-and-territory) on the Further Resources page.
+  You can also find a list of the complaints commissions and investigative bodies by province under [Police Complaints Commissions & Investigative Bodies by Province & Territory](/resources#4-police-complaints-commissions-and-investigative-bodies-by-province-and-territory) on the Further Resources page.

 position: 12
 ---